A Good Team Needs Knowledge and Experience!

 Learn From the Best Educators

-The Landscape Expo is the place for your team leaders and critical staff to learn techniques and practices from seasoned professionals, and examine the products they'll be using in the years ahead.
+The Landscape Expo is the place for your team leaders and critical staff to learn techniques and practices from seasoned professionals, as well as examine the products they'll be using in the years ahead.

 The Landscape Expo has gathered the foremost experts in their fields.